brandur/redis-cell/README.md

 3. Commit these changes with a message like `Bump to version 1.2.3`.
 4. Tag the release with `git tag v1.2.3` (make sure to include a leading `v`).
 5. `ggpush --tags`
-6. Edit the new release's title and body in [GitHub][releases].
+6. Edit the new release's title and body in [GitHub][releases] (a human touch is still expected for the final product).
 Use the contents for the new version from `CHANGELOG.md` as the release's body, which allows Markdown content.

 [benchmarks]: https://gist.github.com/brandur/90698498bd543598d00df46e32be3268
 [clippy]: https://github.com/rust-lang/rust-clippy